-Your party guests can use the decorated box to "mail" special valentines to friends and loved ones at the party.
+Your party guests can use the decorated box to "mail" valentines to friends and loved ones at the party.
 Also, it makes a wonderful table centerpiece and focal point for your evening.

-By simply changing the colors and doll figure, it could be suitably decorated to appeal to any age group or occasion.
+By simply changing the colors and doll figure, the mailbox could be suitably decorated to appeal to any age group or occasion.

 Mom's Recipe Scrapbooks (c.
 1920s)